There are popular and quite cheap amateur telescope mounts from different vendors: Sky-Watcher, Celestron, etc.

 L1 is a ferrite bead, which I get from the old motherboard (you can find these beads around USB ports).
-This part is needed to reduce EMI noise from the FT232R and associated circuitry being radiated down the USB cable to the USB host.
+This part is needed to reduce EMI noise from the FT232R, and associated circuitry radiated down the USB cable to the USB host.

-Resistor R3 and R4 are are matching elements and can improve stability when the long USB cable is used.
+Resistor R3 and R4 are matching elements that can improve stability when the long USB cable is used.

 All elements are mounted on a compact two-sided board.

 On the USB side, I used a type B socket, which is very common and reliable.